plusnew/core/README.md

 ## Helper-Components
 ### Portal
-With portals you can render elements outside of your normal tree, but whereever you want.
+With portals you can render elements outside of your normal tree, whereever you want.

 ```ts
 import plusnew, { component, Portal } from 'plusnew';